0xdefaceme/whitepaper/README.md

 > decentralization, open source and permission-less innovation.
 Working on
 > 0xdeface protocol would be a dream come true.

+[TODO: Alberto add summary]

-For inquiries email: tim@0xdeface.me or meet me over a delicious Sterni anywhere in Berlin.
+For inquiries email: tim@0xdeface.me or meet us over a delicious Sterni anywhere in Berlin.

 ## Monetization